kitsugo/dotfiles/README.md

-# Dotfiles
+# Kitsugo's Dotfiles 🦊

-Dotfiles for all the programs I use - partly works with Microsoft Windows as well.
+These are my Dotfiles for most of the programs I use - they partly work with Windows as well.

-You probably don't want to use these directly, but rather create your own, personal dotfiles.
-However, you're more than welcome to take inspiration from them.
+You likely don't want to use these directly, but you are more than welcome to take them as inspiration or reference.

 ## Setup